Byron-Edwards/FTG4.50/README.md

 - Garnet SpeedRunning
 - default MyAI.

-ReiwaThunder using simlulator to address the 15 frames delay, which means it using the delayed framedata (which is the data 15 frames ago) to simulate the current framedata.
-Then perform calculation on the simulated framedata.
+ReiwaThunder uses simlulator to address the 15 frames delay, which means it using the delayed framedata to simulate the current framedata, then performs calculation on the simulated framedata.

 Although there are 6 different implementations, the overall `doAct()` method in `processing` to get the best action in each frame is similar.
 Take `UseZenAI` as an example